Allen-BME/pointless-analogies/Git-Workflow.md

 ## Simplified Workflow

 Suppose you want to add a feature to the code.
-This is the process you would follow:
+This is the process you would follow, assuming you've already set up your fork and local repository:

+`gh repo sync <YOUR FORKED REPO NAME>`

 `git pull`

 `git checkout -b <BRANCH NAME>`
 *Edit the code, run tests, etc.*
 `git commit -a -m "<COMMIT MESSAGE>"`